Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 In remote and distributed workforce scenarios, employees can collaborate on the same files from anywhere in the world.
 Any changes they make to files on their end can immediately sync to every other server/office/workstation, so everyone has access to the most up-to-date versions of files.

 In disaster recovery scenarios, you can achieve Active-Active High Availability.
 Every device in your system can effectively act as a backup server and provide the necessary files or services to your application.
-In the event of a disaster, every device can work together to bring your application back online — enabling Resilio Connect to meet sub-five-second RPOs (Recovery Point Objectives) and RTOs (Recovery Time Objectives) within minutes of an outage.
+In the event of a disaster, every device can work together to bring your application back online — enabling Resilio Platform to meet sub-five-second RPOs (Recovery Point Objectives) and RTOs (Recovery Time Objectives) within minutes of an outage.
 And with real-time sync, all files and file changes can be backed up immediately.

 Hot/Live DR: Multi-site Active/Active; Warm DR: Active/Active; Cold DR: Active/Passive; Offsite Copy: Backup Copy